 In FusionInvest 7.2.1, new functionalities have been developed related to the Variation Margin and Collateral Management.
 You can find below a summary.

-Enhancements were made at several levels but it doesn’t mean the work that have been done so far in 7.1.3 will need to change.
+Enhancements were made at several levels but it doesn’t mean the work that has been done so far in 7.1.3 will need to change.
 We will need to set-up only the new functionalities that Mediolanum considers needed to implement.

 The set-up and the behavior can always remain the same in the new version.